Wentuz/SZOPlugin/README.md

         Can craft the most suspicious soup, main hand - sus soup, off hand - nether wart Gets random bonus effects on any potion drank Their weapons are poisoned.
 Even if it's just a stick
+    >   Celestial
+        Combat focused race.
+2x health, 4 hand dmg.
+Slight hp regen when hitting an entity Their heavenly origins make them less affected by gravity They are higher than most
+        Natural health regen is turned off, fire burns 4x longer on them

 > Custom items :
     > Weapons :